UNIVERSE-DAO/UNIVERSE/docs/PHILOSOPHY.md

 > The Holy Grail is not given — it is **cultivated**.

-Its power is unlocked only when consensus is mature, responsibility is shared, and truth has been **faithfully aggregated**.
+Its power is unlocked only when consensus is mature, responsibility is shared, and truth is **faithfully aggregated**.

 It emerges when systems reward **transparency**, enable **participation**, and protect the fragile miracle of shared intention.